 There are multiple ways to import data from one sheet to another in google sheets.
 The “QUERY” and “SORT” functions given below are unique to Google Sheets.
 You can use these functions to import data from one sheet to another in Google Sheets easily.

 You may also be interested in How to import data from one Google Sheet to another, and Importing CSV Into Google Sheets (import CSV, TSV, and XLSX).

 Refer to a single cell in another sheet

-Like in any other spreadsheet, you can directly refer them in the formula typing sheet’s name followed by an exclamation mark and the cell is being copied.
+Like in any other spreadsheet, you can directly refer to them in the formula by typing the sheet’s name followed by an exclamation mark and the cell is being copied.
 You can also use named ranges.

-Include sheet name inside two single quotes if sheet name contains spaces.
+Include the sheet name inside two single quotes if the sheet name contains spaces.

 Import range of data from one Sheet to another in Google Sheets